-When you think any window in your home is a bit boring, why not try to refresh it with a decorative Cornice Board Valance?
-Generally, it is hard to look for an ideal style and size of a valance box in a store.
-Fortunately, there are a lot of DIY window valance ideas will help you.
-Window valance boxes are pretty easy to DIY.
-They can easily enhance the look of your existing curtains or a bare window.
-Here we’ll show you how to make the super budget-friendly window treatment: No Sew window valance from foam insulation!
+If you think any window in your home is a bit boring, why not refresh it with a decorative Cornice Board Valance?
+Generally, it is hard to find an ideal style and size of a valance box in a store.
+Fortunately, there are a lot of DIY window valance ideas that can help you.
+Window valance boxes are pretty easy to DIY and can easily enhance the look of your existing curtains or a bare window.
+In this post, we’ll show you how to make a super budget-friendly window treatment: a No Sew window valance from foam insulation!

 Supplies You Will Need:

 The first step is to determine what size you want your valance to be.
 Start by measuring the outside width of the window, including the frame or wood trim around it.
 To ensure that your valance covers the entire window and looks proportional, you should add at least 5 – 10″ to that width measurement.
 Next, you will need to determine how far out from the wall you want your valance to sit.
 The depth depends on the type of curtains you have.
 For example, blinds require less depth than fabric curtains.
 Finally, consider the height.
 A simple rule of thumb is to take the height of your window or curtains, divide that amount by 5, and take 1/5 as the height of your valance.
 You can also make a sample using a cardboard scrap cut to the size of the valance to test the final effect of the height.

 See our another article about DIY valance ideas:

 20 Very Cheap and Easy DIY Window Valance Ideas You Would Love: